kiranjagz/My.WebApp-Tax-Calculator/README.md

 # My.WebApp-Tax-Calculator
-Asp.net core application to process some tax inputs and output to sql and mongo
+Asp.net core application to process some tax inputs and output to sql and mongo.

 Tech stack.
 1. Asp.net core 2.1 mvc